ab9mamun/emil-website/content/event/2025-06-Saman-NutriGen/index.md

   postcode:
   country:
 summary: A system that generates personalized meal plans.
-abstract: This study introduced NutriGen, a personalized meal plan generation framework that leverages LLMs and prompt engineering to bridge the gap between dietary science and practical food recommendation systems.
+abstract: This study introduced NutriGen.
+A personalized meal plan generation framework that leverages LLMs and prompt engineering to bridge the gap between dietary science and practical food recommendation systems.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.